RocketDerp/April14_2025/Art/ScreenPlay/Bloomsday_More.md

 # Bloomsday more

-One Blooms day, One Finnegans Day night
+One Blooms day, One Finnegans Wake night

 One inversion of the monomyth